comp426-2022-fall/a99-team-22/docs/endpoints.md

 ```

 ### /user/info/update/:username/
-To be Implemented: Modify user's profile according to username and password
+To be Implemented: Modify user's username and password

 ### /user/delete/